International Student Admission Requirements

 - Spring Semester (which begins in January): August 1-September 30

-Any student who is a permanent resident (holds an Alien Registration Card or endorsed I-94, showing U.S. immigration service approval of Permanent Resident application) is not subject to the International Student Application Calendar, subject only to the same program deadlines as United States citizen applicants.
+Any student who is a permanent resident (holds an Alien Registration Card or endorsed I-94, showing U.S. immigration service approval of Permanent Resident application) is not subject to the International Student Application Calendar; they are subject only to the same program deadlines as United States citizen applicants.
 Students in this category must submit with their application a copy of their Alien Registration Card or endorsed Form I-94.

 Tuition and Costs